 Students may choose between 2 dates per session, each held during ACCESS.
 For more information and to sign up, visit "View all upcoming college visits" in Naviance.

-Click here for a full schedule with dates and times.
+Click here for an UPDATED schedule with dates and times.

 Session 1: Introducing College Admissions